SneakyBobito/face-doc/installation/generation.rst

 .. note::

-    If you are using one of our framework skeleton, embryo is already embeded into the skeleton and ready for use.
+    If you are using one of our framework skeleton, then embryo is already embeded into the skeleton and ready for use.
 Please refer to the appropriate section

 Install Embryo
 -----------